Updated: December 30, 2019

-“You can’t do ecommerce without Google Analytics,” says Leo Baratta, marketing technologist at JAM Paper & Envelope.
+“You can’t do eCommerce without Google Analytics,” says Leo Baratta, marketing technologist at JAM Paper & Envelope.
 “You have all the data you need, right from the creators of the number one search engine in the world.
-It’s customizable, in-depth, and totally free!”
+It’s customizable, in-depth and totally free!”

 “[Hotjar] uses heat maps on your website to see how visitors move their mouse and click around,” says Chachi Flores, senior manager of eCommerce at Peacock Alley.
 “You can even record their mouse activity to study their next move.
 Knowing what your visitors expect and how they behave can help entirely optimize your website.”

 “I use it for all of the opt-ins on my own sites, and we used it for a good while on Nectar as well,” says Ben, an eCommerce marketing professional currently with Nectarsleep.
 “It’s one of the few tools in the space that has taken a new perspective to opt-ins.
-Their retargeting funnel capability is genius (think email style advanced automati
+Their retargeting funnel capability is genius.
+Think email style advanced automati

-“This is a must-have tool for any e-commerce company where new products are launched constantly, and SEO is essential for online sales,” says Hamna Amjad, community manager at Gigworker.
-Using this tool, you can get a clear idea of what products your target audience is looking for.
-You can completely understand why your competitors are ranking so high and what you need to do to outrank them.
-You can do an in-depth SEO audit for your website to figure out an overall SEO health score and visualize key data in charts.
+“This is a must-have tool for any eCommerce company where new products are launched constantly, and SEO is essential for online sales,” says Hamna Amjad, community manager at Gigworker.
+Using this tool, you can get a clear idea of what products your target audience is looking for.”

+“You can completely understand why your competitors are ranking so high and what you need to do to outrank them,” Amjad continued.
+“You can do an in-depth SEO audit for your website to figure out an overall SEO health score and visualize key data in charts.
 It will find out all possible SEO issues and also provide recommendations on how to fix them.”

-“You can schedule an unlimited number of posts per day across multiple platforms,” continued Amjad.
+“You can schedule an unlimited number of posts per day across multiple platforms,” says Amjad.
 “You can manage all your social media campaigns and also measure the performance of these campaigns.
 It will give you insights about your audience and help you in improving your social media marketing strategies which will ultimately lead to sales and profit.”

 “The more effectively you know your customer, the more persistent you will actually be in selling the product,” says Brett Helling, CEO at Ridester.
 “For this, we use Buffer for our timely delivery on posts and shareability with the customers.
-Due to different time zones, we prefer automation of our social media posts and the results it provides is phenomenal.”
+Due to different time zones, we prefer automation of our social media posts and the results it provides is [sic] phenomenal.”

 “The system is built to respond uniquely to each customer in the marketing funnel according to how they respond or interact,” says Nate Masterson, CMO of Maple Holistics.
 “Overall, Ontraport can turn your marketing into a well-oiled machine, while offering the personal touch and gentle care that you need to turn the maximum amount of leads into sales and loyal customers.”

-“The SMS, and on-site popup modal functionality is also amazing – you can fire a message on any of these platforms as a step in their automations, which is amazing for taking a customer and meeting them on the platform they are most likely to engage with.”
+“There are very few tools that can match the level of sophistication, integration and ease of use that you find with ActiveCampaign,” says Ben of NectarSleep.
+“The SMS and on-site popup modal functionality is also amazing.
+You can fire a message on any of these platforms as a step in their automations, which is amazing for taking a customer and meeting them on the platform they are most likely to engage with.”